Chinese government deals help nurse Alibaba's bottom dog cloud business

 Aliyun said last week it had partnered with a number of foreign firms to help it offer enterprise cloud computing overseas.

-Those include Intel Corp, telecoms firms Singapore Telecommunications and Hong Kong's PCCW Ltd, and data centre company Equinix Inc.
+Those include Intel Corp, telecoms firms Singapore Telecommunications and Hong Kong's PCCW Ltd, and data center company Equinix Inc.

 This move is a step in the right direction for Aliyun and could eventually help it become a real enterprise player, analysts say.